Best AI Palm Reading Apps 2026: Free vs Paid Compared

 The honest answer is: some do, and most do not.

-The ones that do not — the majority of the app store's "palm reading" category — will produce nearly identical readings for any hand you feed them, because the reading is generated from your self-reported information (birthday, name, question) with the palm scan being cosmetic.
+The ones that do not — a large share of the app store's "palm reading" category — will produce nearly identical readings for any hand you feed them, because the reading is generated from your self-reported information (birthday, name, question) with the palm scan being cosmetic.

-The single test that separates the two is: scan two different palms and compare the readings.
+The single test that separates the two is the one described earlier in this guide: scan two different palms and compare the readings.
 If they are essentially identical, the app is not reading your palm.
 If they differ in the ways two actually different palms should — different line descriptions, different mount evaluations, different hand shape classifications — the app is doing real computer vision.
+Run it yourself on any app you're considering, including the ones in this guide; it takes less time than reading a review.

 Keep Reading